pegabot/v5/src/plugins/default/README.md

 # Plugin: `Default`

-This is the default plugin which contains all the default commands and events which are the foundation for this bot to be functional.
+This is the default plugin which contains all the default commands, events and tasks which are the foundation for this bot to be functional.
 If you want to add extra features `(e.g. commands)` create a new plugin instead.

 This plugin needs an environmental variable: